Brain Fog: Solutions to Help You Improve Concentration

 • Reduces symptoms of depression

-• Keeps us engaged in the world and increases knowledge
+• It keeps us engaged in the world and increases knowledge

 How to get rid of brain fog

-While the brain is not a muscle, it can be strengthened and improved through mental exercise, much like the body’s muscles are strengthened and improved through physical exercise.
-That is why so many comparisons are made that liken the brain to a muscle.
+While the brain is not a muscle, it can be strengthened and improved through mental exercise, like the body’s muscles are strengthened and enhanced through physical exercise.
+That is why many people liken the brain to a muscle.

 The brain is not a muscle, but it should be exercised like one.

-Just as full body physical exercise is needed to be effective, a mental workout should also exercise as many regions of the brain as possible.
+Just as full-body physical exercise is needed to be effective, a mental workout should also exercise as many brain regions as possible.
 Here are several ways to give your brain a total workout.
-Try them, and you may be surprised how much they help relieve your brain fog!
+Try them; you may be surprised how much they help relieve your brain fog!

 Memory Exercises

-A common brain functions that diminishes when we age is memory.
+Memory is a common brain function that diminishes when we age.
 In many cases, this slow memory loss can be distressing and debilitating.
 This is because memory plays a vital role in many other cognitive abilities.
-Brain fog that accompanies memory loss only worsens over age and when we struggle with memory issues.
+Brain fog that accompanies memory loss only worsens with age and when we struggle with memory issues.

-One easy memory game that works great for symptoms of memory loss and brain fog is learning to sing a new song.
-Choose any type of music you enjoy, find a new song and work on memorizing the lyrics.
+One easy memory game that works great for memory loss and brain fog symptoms is learning to sing a new song.
+Choose any music you enjoy, find a new song, and work on memorizing the lyrics.
 This simple exercise helps keep memories sharp and makes you popular with your friends on karaoke night!

 Another simple but effective memory game is entering a room and focusing on five random objects.
-Be sure to take a mental note of what they are, where they are located inside the room?
-Then leave the room, and try to recall each object using as much detail as possible.
+Be sure to take a mental note of what they are and where they are located inside the room.
+Then, leave the room and try to recall each object using as much detail as possible.
 Then re-enter the room and see how you did.
 For more precision, set a timer for about 2 hours and then retest how well you remember the object details and location.[4]

 Comprehension exercises can also help your brain maintain or increase its level of understanding.
-One simple way is to learn a new word every day.
+A straightforward way is to learn a new word every day.
 There are dozens of ways to do this, beginning with simply picking a random word from a dictionary.
 Some people find it more interesting to choose from a style of writing they usually don’t read.
-For example, reading from a section in entertainment news might not be your usual first choice but could help you learn a new word or work of art.
-Alternatively, reading a type of novel or nonfiction book that covers a topic you are unfamiliar with.
-This exercise can increase the chance of discovering a broad range of new words you were unfamiliar with, prompting your brain to focus, concentrate and comprehend its meanings.
+For example, reading from a section in entertainment news might not be your usual first choice, but it could help you learn a new word or work of art.
+Alternatively, read a novel or nonfiction book that covers an unfamiliar topic.
+This exercise can increase the chance of discovering a broad range of new words you were unfamiliar with, prompting your brain to focus, concentrate, and comprehend their meanings.

 Focus Exercises – Developing better focus and attention throughout the day is more important than ever.
-Our modern world is filled with distractions, which means that having a healthy attention span is even more important in today’s society than in centuries past.
+Our modern world is filled with distractions, so having a healthy attention span is even more critical in today’s society than in centuries past.
 One game to help improve focus is to practice mindfulness when performing an act.
-For example, when washing your dishes, place as much attention as possible on that specific task.
-Notice how hot or cold the water is, the elements of texture on the sponge in your hand, the smell of the dish washing liquid, and the textures and shapes of the dishes that you’re washing.
+For example, when washing your dishes, pay as much attention as possible to that specific task.
+Notice how hot or cold the water is, the texture of the sponge in your hand, the smell of the dishwashing liquid, and the textures and shapes of the dishes you’re washing.

 What does brain fog feel like?

-Learning how to focus can be difficult at first so begin with an easy goal of practicing 5 minutes a day.
-Take this daily ritual seriously and don’t let distractions lure you from spending dedicated time.
+Learning to focus can be difficult at first, so begin with an easy goal of practicing 5 minutes daily.
+Take this daily ritual seriously, and don’t let distractions lure you from spending dedicated time.
 As you slowly improve, gradually increase the amount of time to a level that fits your daily schedule.

-Executive Functions – Executive functions are a group of cognitive processes that are necessary for the control of behavior.
-Very simply, it is our brain’s ability to use logic and reason when solving a problem.
-Brain cognitive games that require fast decision making are a fantastic way to quickly improve executive function.
-There are several online sites such as luminosity and mind games that have hundreds of free fun games you can use to exercise many different brain functions.
+Executive Functions – Executive functions are a group of cognitive processes necessary to control behavior.
+It is our brain’s ability to use logic and reason when solving a problem.
+Brain cognitive games that require fast decision-making are a fantastic way to improve executive function quickly.
+Several online sites, such as Luminosity and Mind Games, have hundreds of free fun games you can use to exercise many different brain functions.

 Some other ways to naturally improve memory and focus include: